An Overview Of All Omega Speedmaster Apollo XI Models

-Compared to the 1999 version, the Speedmaster Apollo XI watch that commemorated the 35th anniversary of the Moonlanding, was something very different.
-The dial seems to have been inspired by the limited edition of 300 pieces that Omega made one year earlier, for the Japanese department store called Mitsukoshi.
-The only difference with the dial of the Mitsukoshi, is that the date of the Moonlanding is printed on there (in red).
-This reference, 3569.31 was limited to 3500 pieces only.
+Compared to the 1999 version, 35th-anniversary edition in 2004 was something very different.
+The dial seems to have been inspired by the 300-piece limited edition that Omega made one year earlier for the Japanese department store Mitsukoshi.
+The only difference with the dial of this Apollo XI is the red print indicating the date of the Moon landing.
+This reference 3569.31 was a limited edition of just 3,500 pieces.

 2009 Speedmaster Apollo XI 40th Anniversary Editions

-In 2009 Omega decided to come up with something in precious metal again as well.
-Besides the stainless steel Speedmaster Apollo XI 40th anniversary edition reference 318.104.22.168.01.002 they also introduced a very limited run of the same model in platinum (reference 322.214.171.124.01.001).
-The stainless steel version was limited to 7969 pieces while the platinum version was limited to only 69 pieces.
+In 2009, Omega decided to come up with something in precious metal once more.
+Alongside the stainless steel Speedmaster Apollo XI 40th-anniversary edition (reference 318.104.22.168.01.002), Omega also introduced a very limited run of the same model in platinum (reference 322.214.171.124.01.001).
+There were 7,969 pieces of the stainless steel version and a mere 69 pieces of the platinum model.

-The platinum model came with a yellow gold medallion on the caseback, giving it an interesting contrast.
+The platinum model came with a yellow gold medallion on the case back, giving it an interesting contrast.
 The weight of this platinum limited edition was 248 grams.
-At the time, the retail price of the platinum model was $135.000 USD.
+At the time, the retail price of the platinum model was $135,000 USD.

 2014 Speedmaster Apollo XI 45th Anniversary Edition

-Other Apollo XI models and Some Thoughts
+Other Apollo XI models and some thoughts